patxu/CentrifugalHooksBot/README.md

 A Slack bot for the CentrifugalHooks Slack team.

 ## Features
-An overview of what the bot can do:
 - ### Onboarding
   - welcome new users to the team by sending them a DM
   - contains startup info, like setting the profile picture